Bandon, County Cork: Historic borough

 Bandon was incorporated as a municipal borough by a charter of 1614 granted by James I. The corporation of the borough was formally known as "The Provost, Free Burgesses, and Commonalty of the Borough of Bandon-Bridge" and consisted of a provost, 12 burgesses, and an unlimited number of freemen.
 It had an oligarchic constitution.
 The common council, a body not mentioned in the borough charter, was constituted by a by-law of the corporation made in 1621.
 It consisted of twelve members, who were elected from the freemen by the corporation at large, as vacancies arose.
 The burgesses were chosen from the common council, on vacancies occurring, by the provost and burgesses.

 The provost was elected annually from and by the burgesses at midsummer, and took office at Michaelmas.
 The freedom was acquired by birth for the eldest son of a freeman, and nomination of the provost, who during the year of his office had the privilege of naming one.
 The freemen were elected by a majority of the body at large assembled in a court of D'Oyer Hundred; neither residence nor any other qualification was considered necessary.

 The municipal corporation was abolished by the Municipal Corporations (Ireland) Act 1840.

+Prior to 1801, the parliamentary borough of Bandonbridge elected two MPs to the Irish House of Commons until its abolition under the Acts of Union 1800.
+From 1801 to 1885, the constituency of Bandon elected one MP to the United Kingdom House of Commons.